cansuengineer/cansuengineer/README.md

      I am Cansu Uzunşimşek

-- 🔭 I’m currently working at MaxiThings
+- 🔭 I’m currently working at Destech

 - 👯 I have developing Mobile and Web App on Flutter